iVis-at-Bilkent/cytoscape.js-context-menus/README.md

         show: false, // Whether the item will be shown or not
         hasTrailingDivider: true, // Whether the item will have a trailing divider
-        coreAsWell: false // Whether core instance have this item on cxttap },
+        coreAsWell: false // Whether core instance have this item on cxttap
+        submenu: [] // Shows the listed menuItems as a submenu for this item.
+An item can't have both submenu and onClickFunction property at once
+      },
       {
         id: 'hide',